 - Lifetime warranty

-Why choose Nolah Signature 12: The Signature 12 has an approachable price-point and is built from high-quality materials, making it a good pick for anyone intrigued by flippable mattresses.
+Why choose Nolah Signature 12: The Signature 12 has an approachable price-point and is built from high-quality materials.
 Couples should also sleep soundly thanks to the bed’s above-average motion isolation and noise-free design.
+Shoppers can opt out of Nolah’s 120-night sleep trial and save some money on their purchase.

 Is a Soft Mattress Right for You?